digitarald/digitarald-fancyupload/meta.md

 Are cross-domain uploads possible?

-:	*Fixed in the new version.* [Forum solution](http://forum.mootools.net/viewtopic.php?id=8312), and FileReference docs:

-	> For uploading and downloading operations, a SWF file can access files only within its own domain, including any domains that are specified by a cross-domain policy file.
+:	> For uploading and downloading operations, a SWF file can access files only within its own domain, including any domains that are specified by a cross-domain policy file.
 If the SWF that is initiating the upload or download doesn't come from the same domain as the file server, you must put a policy file on the file server.
 	[More on security and link to cross-domain policies](http://livedocs.adobe.com/flash/8/main/wwhelp/wwhimpl/common/html/wwhelp.htm?context=LiveDocs_Parts&file=00001590.html)

 FancyUpload does not load, the input element gets not replaced